appleseed05/azure-lab-all/README.md

 It should also work on Windows with some adaptation, like the path of the certificate in variables to match Windows syntaxe (\ instead of /).

 A lot of security shortcut are used in this project.
 It is for lab purpose only, not for production!
-Same for Terraform code, it is rather quick and dorty than state of the art.
+Same for Terraform code, it works but not state of the art.

 # WARNING:
-For Azure VM, username must be the same for admin username and ssh username.
+For Azure VM, username must be the same username for admin username and ssh username.

 XC object name can ONLY use lower case alphanumeric caracters and dash.
 Must start by alphanumeric.
 If you don't follow those guideline, deployment will fail in best case.
 Worth case, Terraform deployment will succeded but XC configuration will not fully apply.
 For instance, CE registration will not work, with error only visible locally on the CE.